Winter Weather Advisory Expanded And My Call For Ice Saturday

 Watch as the light snow and sleet expand to freezing rain during the day and evening.
 This should mostly end close to midnight.

-The impact on roads may be limited during the day, expected for farther inland.
+The impact on roads may be limited during the day; expect more farther inland.

-The icing on roads will gradually become an issued between 3 PM and 6 PM into the evening hours.
+The icing on roads will gradually become and issue during the afternoon into the evening hours.

 Please allow me a 1 to 2 hour buffer on that timing.